Incorporating a Private Limited Company in India – Non-Resident Perspective

 • Nowadays, the issue of Permanent Account Number (PAN) and Tax Deduction and Collection Account Number (TAN) is done automatically at the time of incorporation of the Company.
 There is no need to make any separate application.
 The details of PAN and TAN are printed on the certificate of incorporation itself.

-• Professional Tax registration for State of Maharashtra
+• Professional Tax registration (only for Maharashtra)

 Can the Company commence its business operation after incorporation?